mathan-ponraj/Laptop-Price-And-Recommendation-System/README.md

-# **Laptop Price and Recommendation System**
+# 💻 **Laptop Price & Recommendation System**

-This project predicts laptop prices based on key specifications and provides recommendations for users.
-It utilizes data preprocessing, machine learning models, and feature engineering to deliver accurate price predictions.
-The recommendation system is designed to help users identify budget-friendly laptops based on their preferences.
+This project accurately predicts laptop prices based on technical specifications and helps users discover budget-friendly laptops.
+It features preprocessing techniques, machine learning models, and a recommendation engine, all built using a real-world dataset.

 ---

-## **Table of Contents**
+## 📌 **Table of Contents**
 1. [Introduction](#introduction)
 2. [Features](#features)
 3. [Technologies Used](#technologies-used)